elsehow/taaraxtak/README.md

 Ohlone](https://sogoreate-landtrust.org/lisjan-history-and-territory/) language.

 Looking up at the sky, I can only see what's above me.
-Similarly, the Internet is something I can only know partially; This name is meant to remind us to look at what we *can* see, acknowledging its partiality, and being thankful for whatever we can take from it.
+Similarly, the Internet is something I can only know partially.
+The name is meant to remind us to look at what we *can* see, knowing it's only part of the whole.
 (When we measure the Internet we are, in more senses than one, looking at the shape of clouds).
 Remember, everything we learned about the atmosphere started by looking up at the sky.
 All we ever need is a partial perspective and an open system of thought.